bkeroack/elita/doc/install.rst

 Hardware
 --------

-Elita uses multiprocessing for concurrency (spawning a new Python process for each "thread"), so memory usage grows with, eg, the number of servers being controlled, etc. I've found it runs best with at least 4GB of RAM (on a headless Linux server) with at least two cores (preferably four).
+Elita make liberal use of the ```multiprocessing``` module for concurrency (spawning a new Python process for each "thread"), so memory usage can be substantial with (for example) a large number of servers being controlled, etc.

+I've found it runs best with at least 4GB of RAM (on a headless Linux server) with at least two cores (preferably four).

 Ubuntu